STRETCH now accepting applications for the 2016 - 2017 school year

 The goal of STRETCH is to create a dynamic, and stimulating after school environment that gives children the boost they need to succeed academically and socially.

-This free program provides structured academic activities for K-6th grade students at fifteen of Chula Vista's Title I elementary school sites.
+This free program provides structured academic activities for K-6th grade students at twenty of Chula Vista's Title I elementary school sites.

-Programs generally operate immediately after school until 6pm daily.
+Programs generally operates immediately after school until 6pm daily.
 STRETCH does not operate when school is closed, or during school intercessions, vacations and holidays.